 That’s where the book fair comes in.
 The biggest annual event in Somaliland, drawing 11,000 attendees this year, it’s an advertisement for a republic that showcases itself as a kind of “anti-Somalia.”
 Whereas Mogadishu, Somalia’s capital, is beset by terrorist attacks, Hargeisa is peaceful.
 You can drink tea in an outdoor cafe until three in the morning because of strong community policing.

 The book fair also represents an attempt to encourage Somalis to read and write in the Somali language.
-Somali is a major language — spoken by 15 million people — but the fair’s founders argue that speaking alone can’t bind a people scattered around the world as well as literature can.
+Somali is a major language — spoken by 15 million people — but the fair’s founders argue that speaking alone can’t bind people scattered around the world, as well as literature, can.

 At times it seems that the fair has been almost too successful at opening the writing tap.
 In the audience at the book fair, I met 18-year-old Farah Dayaxweer, a college student in Hargeisa who tells me she just finished writing her third book about the role of women in Islam.
 Her seatmate, 16-year-old Roda Hassan, is already composing the second volume of a motivational trilogy for youth — with advice gleaned mainly from her mom.
 (I’m guessing it must be good advice — Hassan scored third-best in Somaliland on her high school exams and was the top-scoring girl.)

 It’s not just the new authors who aspire to be onstage.
 The prize-winning Somali author Nuruddin Farah, whose books have been translated into 20 languages, was only this year translated into his own, native Somali, thanks to a joint effort by the author and the Hargeisa Cultural Centre.